|

 SWCPC 346

-Bulks with images of cowboys in West Texas and New Mexico by Erwin
+Bulks with images of cowboys in West Texas and New Mexico by Erwin Smith, circa

-near a chuchwagon and rain fly.
+a chuckwagon and rain fly.

-George Patullo of San Antonio, Texas was a writer, publishing several novels and short
+George Patullo of San Antonio, Texas was a writer, publishing several novels and

-cowboys and ranch life in West Texas and New Mexico during the early part of the 20th
+photographed cowboys and ranch life in West Texas and New Mexico during the

 Peacock, Laura Smithwick

-Photograph collection, 1880-1970
+Photograph Collection, 1880-1970

 59 copy prints